Synthetic Biology Educational Courses

 SynBioBeta’s global efforts to serve the community through the advancement of knowledge is demonstrated through the various educational opportunities that are available in addition to completely customized programs.
 Our commitment to foster interest and understanding is enhanced by our blog, news digest and reports.
 The continuous education programs we provide have a proven record of success, and we are always available to discuss personalized needs and interests.
 In addition, we welcome opportunities for partnerships and collaboration.
 If you are interested in hosting a course, please contact us.

-If you would like to receive notifications about new courses, click here.
+If you would like to receive notifications about new courses, please fill out the form:

 You will get an introduction to the world of biology, biotechnology and synthetic biology.
 We start with an input/output approach to biological systems, then explain where biological molecules come from and how they are formed, what they look like and how they perform such a wide variety of functions.
 We then see how these very same properties of native cell function allow us to probe, manipulate, and modify cell function.
 With this core knowledge in hand, we’ll discuss state of the art industry applications, such as the ability of biological systems to produce a huge variety of chemicals including fuels, biomaterials, food and drugs and what modern methods are used for the manipulation of biological systems.
 We will discuss the start-up and industry landscape and review the latest technologies coming to market.